elementor/elementor/readme.txt

 * New! - Set different alignment for tablet or mobile in Divider widget
 * New! - Set different alignment for tablet or mobile in Icon List widget
 * Tweak! - Show status connection with Elementor library in System info
+* Tweak! - Column width option for mobile portrait is deprecated, now use with Mobile Width option instead
 * Tweak! - Moved default content-width from panel to CSS
 * Tweak! - Removed Default font size in custom option
 * Tweak! - Hide update notice from outside Elementor